 Most regular Groupon buyers let the occasional deal slip through their fingers.
-I’ve purchased more than a dozen Groupons in my time, and I’m all too familiar with the sinking feeling that accompanies the cold realization that one’s Groupon has expired unused.
+I’ve purchased more than a dozen Groupons in my time, mostly to save money at restaurants I’d eat at anyway, and I’m all too familiar with the sinking feeling that accompanies the cold realization that one’s Groupon has expired unused.

 What to Do With Your Expired Groupon Deals